 Internet Safety Tips:

 Please ensure you have a firewall between you and the Internet.
 Microsoft Windows has had a firewall turned on by default since Windows XP SP 2, though having that version of Windows or later is no guarantee of its effectiveness.
 In addition, most home network equipment have basic firewall capabilities.
 There are various, free testing services on the Internet that can check your firewall for you without requiring you to install any software or make any other changes.
-As with everything on the Internet, be cautious if a site tries to install software on your computer or requests payment.
+As with everything on the Internet, be cautious if a site tries to install software on your computer or requests payments.

 Please ensure your machine's operating system and applications are up-to-date with all security patches.
-"Pathes" are software updates that address known security vulnerabilities, which can be exploited by viruses and other malware, as well as rogue websites.
+"Patches" are software updates that address known security vulnerabilities, which can be exploited by viruses and other malware, as well as rogue websites.
 For Microsoft Windows users, Automatic Updates may or may not address all of your installed software, such as Microsoft Office products, which can also present a risk when surfing the Internet.
 Apple Mac software can be updated through the "Software Update" utility.
 Other software, such as Adobe Reader, Adobe Flash, Apple iTunes, Sun Java, and more should be updated as well.

 Please ensure that you have anti-virus software installed and running, as well as ensuring that it is being updated regularly.
 Anti-virus companies issue updates on an almost-daily basis and sometimes more frequently than that.
 Given the prevalence and sophistication of viruses and other malware, it is critical that your anit-virus software be kept up-to-date.